 Lighter nights are upon us here in Scotland at last.
-Spring should be here … I’ve seen it linger in the snowdrops and daffodils, but frost and snow has been cheeky and returned hindering their growth.
+Spring should be here … I’ve saw it linger in the snowdrops and daffodils, but frost and snow has been cheeky and returned hindering their growth.

 I took some time off work the first week in April intending to get out and start visiting places on my peak challenge list.
 The start of my week was rain, sleet and snow.
 I’ve also been feeling a little off lately, low in energy, but it won’t stop me from trying to complete my challenges.

 My running training has been slow progress.
 I’ve two 10k runs coming up in May and I’m not as prepared as I was last year.
 I’ll still give a go though, but I aim to just get round the course at my own pace, whatever that may be on the day.

 I’ve created two new videos this year though, showing two amazing Ayrshire castle ruins.
 I hope you don’t mind me adding them to this post as I normally don’t write separate WordPress posts for my videos.
 You can watch videos on my Scotland from above page or YouTube and Facebook.

 I’d love to know if you like them.

 I had such a relaxing day visiting Dunure Castle again and was lucky to see the Outlander filming set at the harbour.

 When I visit an Outlander filming location I always meet lovely people who are also fans.
 I end up chatting to strangers for ages about the TV series and the places we’ve visited.
 Outlander fans are so friendly!